bearcave9/Crypto-101/README.md

  ``` print "something", 1/0, "other" ``` #prints only something because 1/0 raise an Exception. <br>
  ``` print("something", 1/0, "other") ``` #doesn't print anything.
 The func is not called

+There's at least one situation in which you want sys.stdout instead of print.

+When you want to overwrite a line without going to the next line, for instance while drawing a progress bar or a status message, you need to loop over something like

+Note carriage return-> "\rMy Status Message: %s" % progress And since print adds a newline, you are better off using sys.stdout.